List of Shortland Street characters introduced in 1999: Natasha Heremaia

-Natasha "Tash" Heremaia (née Munroe) first appeared in a guest role in 1999.
+Natasha "Tash" Heremaia (also Munroe) first appeared in a guest role in 1999.
 Tash was Rangi Heremaia's (Blair Strang) illegitimate daughter whom he looked after when her mother Terry (Pip Hall) proved unsuitable.
 However, Rangi bought the two a flat and Tash moved out.
 In 2001 Tash and Terry moved in with Rangi and Donna Heka (Stephanie Tauevihi) when their flat became rundown and she was devastated when Rangi was found dead.
 She and Terry moved out once again.
 2 years later Terry dumped Tash on Donna's doorstep after she got into legal trouble.
 Tash refused to accept Donna and her partner Chris Warner (Michael Galvin) but eventually was fostered by the two.
 Tash was manipulated by Dominic Thompson (Shane Cortese) into claiming Chris had molested her, splitting Donna and Chris up.
 Tash fell into a bad crowd and began to bully Scarlett Valentine (Nicole Thomson).
 When Tash eventually befriended Scarlett, she too became a target for the bullies.
 In mid-2004 Terry returned and decided to take Tash over to Australia.
 Donna interjected but ended up going with the two to start a new life.